Rsantct/pe.audio.sys.OLD/pre.di.c/doc/000_CHANGES.md

 * A volume control by using a mouse has been introduced.

-* Control web page enhancements.
+* Control web page enhancements: a basic view by default, a new gear button will display advanced controls.

 * If your pre.di.c machine uses a Spotify desktop client, full metadata info will be displayed under the control web page.